sanskruti-bodhe/online-platform-of-mega-mart/README.md

 # Online Shopping Cart (E-Commerce Website)

-This is an E-Commerce Website build for selling of any electronics products online.
+This is an E-Commerce Website build for selling of any products online.

 ### About